 Apprentice – £3.30

-This new legislation has been recommended and approved by the Low Pay Commission and is set to benefit around 1.4 million of the UK’s lowest earning workers.
+The national minimum wage rise october 2015 has been recommended and approved by the Low Pay Commission and is set to benefit around 1.4 million of the UK’s lowest earning workers.

 The rate for apprenticeships has increased by a significant 57p per hour from £2.73 to £3.30.
 The apprenticeship rate only applies to apprentices aged 16-18 or those aged 19 but that are only in their first year of training.
 This increase has been set in the hope that it will encourage more young people into these programmes with a wage more comparable to other workers of this age group.
 All other apprentices who do not fall into this category are to be paid in accordance with the National Minimum Wage Rates for their age group.